Taberone/DoorKickers2_FUBAR_Difficulty_Mod/FUBAR_Difficulty/Readme_TaberoneUnbalance_DK2.txt

 TABERONE'S PERSONAL UNBALANCING - DOOR KICKERS 2 (EARLY ACCESS 13.0) Install in Steam\steamapps\common\DoorKickers2\data\mods
-TO DO: UPDATE TO NEWEST VERSION (EA 13.0)

 1) 1/4 HP for everybody.
 Die in 1-3 bullets like in the classic Rainbow Six trilogy.